 - Customize the ineligible message.
 We’ll provide a default message, but you can alter the text that ineligible applicants will see to reflect your preferred tone and content.

-Whether you are a foundation offering grants or a business with a corporate social responsibility program, eligibility screening will be helpful not only for your organization, but also for your applicants—whether or not they are determined eligible.
+Eligibility screening will be helpful not only for your organization, but also for your applicants—whether or not they are determined eligible.

 - Get a more efficient process.
-By eliminating applications from ineligible organizations, you just saved your team the effort of reviewing those applications, determining that they are ineligible, and responding to applicants to let them know.
+By eliminating applications from ineligible individuals and organizations, you just saved your team the effort of reviewing those applications, determining that they are ineligible, and responding to applicants to let them know.

 - Focus on your mission.
 The time saved by avoiding ineligible applications can be repurposed on finding the right applicants and nurturing your relationship with them.

 - Be respectful of applicants’ time.
 Spending the time to fill out an application only to be told you’re ineligible can be frustrating.
-Show your community you value their time by saving them the effort of applying for an opportunity that they aren’t the right fit for.
+Show your audience you value their time by saving them the effort of applying for an opportunity that they aren’t the right fit for.

 - Promote transparency.
 You can include guidelines or instructions, and customize the message that ineligible applicants will see, so that everyone understands the type of applicants you are looking for.